See our blog post on Day One Encryption

 What is end-to-end encryption?

-End-to-end encryption utilizes a user-generated, private key to encrypt all entries before they reach Day One servers.
-With possession of the encryption key held only by the end user, maximum security is assured for journal data.
+End-to-end encryption utilizes a private key to encrypt all entries before they reach Day One servers.
+With possession of the encryption key stored locally on the device (and securely in CloudKit), maximum security is assured for journal data.

 How do I use this feature?

-End-to-end encryption is enabled on a journal-by-journal basis.
+End-to-end encryption is enabled by default for all new journals created after version 4.2.
+For journals not previously encrypted, it can be enabled manually.
 Go to Journals in Day One's Settings, then select the journal you want to encrypt.
 Follow the on-screen instructions to complete this process.
-More instructions are found here.
+Instructions to enable end-to-end encryption are found here.

 What if I lose my encryption key?

 When using end-to-end encryption, it is essential you save your encryption key in a secure location.
-If you lose your key, you will not be able to decrypt the journal data stored in the Day One Cloud.
-You'll need to restore your data from an unencrypted locally-stored backup.
+Day One is currently storing the key securely using CloudKit associated with your Apple ID.
+In a future update, we will offer an option to disable this if desired.
+If the option to store the key in CloudKit is disabled, please save a copy of the key.
+If you lose your key, you will not be able to decrypt the journal data stored in the Day One Sync.

 What is standard encryption?